preactjs/preact-www/content/en/guide/v10/components.md

 ---
 title: Components
-description: 'Components are the heart of any Preact application.
-Learn how to create them and use them to compose UIs together'
+description: Components are the heart of any Preact application.
+Learn how to create them and use them to compose UIs together
 ---

 # Components